Hope: I recycle as often as possible because I hope the planet can heal and am saddened by the amount of waste we create.

 I am Hope, Grace & Ancient Wisdom; I am all that what was left in Pandora’s Box all those years ago

 My primary area of expertise is in food and nutrition.
-I’ve developed an amazing sense of smell that logically goes along with my sense of taste.
-That’s part of the reason I began making skincare.
+I’ve developed an amazing sense of smell that compliments my sense of taste… it’s part of the reason I began making skincare.

-The rest of my story can be found here.
+You can find the rest of my story here.

 It took YEARS of meditation, spiritual journey, and exploration for me to understand what my Mission Statement truly meant to me.
 That soul-searching identity that sits behind the words.
 The separate parts of me that wrote each line and the parts of me I call on when I create a new product, nourishing meal, or teach.